rhdunn/flite/README.md

 Usage:
 ------

-The ./bin/flite voices contains all supported voices and you may choose between the voices with the -voice flag and list the supported voices with the -lw flag.
+The ./bin/flite binary contains all supported voices and you may choose between the voices with the -voice flag and list the supported voices with the -lw flag.
 Note the kal (diphone) voice is a different technology from the others and is much less computationally expensive but more robotic.
 For each voice additional binaries that contain only that voice are created in ./bin/flite_FULLVOICENAME, e.g. ./bin/flite_cmu_us_awb.
+You can also refer to external clustergen .flitevox voice via a pathname argument with -voice (note the pathname must contain at least one "/")

 If it compiles properly a binary will be put in bin/, note by default -g is on so it will be bigger than is actually required